SCOPE OF THIS CHAPTER

-In the event that advice and support is required to progress the Early Help Assessment, the practitioner should contact an Early Help Advisor based in their locality (see Derby and Derbyshire SCB Procedures Manual, Local Contacts, Advice and Further Information).
+In the event that advice and support is required to progress the Early Help Assessment, the practitioner should contact an Early Help Advisor based in their locality (see Derby and Derbyshire Safeguarding Children Partnership Procedures, Local Contacts, Advice and Further Information).
 They can also assist with the coordination of practitioners from different agencies to establish the Team Around the Family meetings (TAF).

 Where the assessment indicates that the child has urgent or complex needs the EHA will feed into specialist assessment processes.
 The EHA is not to be used when concerns arise that a child may have suffered or is likely to suffer Significant Harm and an immediate response is required.
-In such circumstances, the practitioner must contact the First Contact Team.
-A contact will be recorded in these circumstances but will only progress to a referral if agreed by both the First Contact Team and the practitioner.
+In such circumstances, the practitioner must contact the Initial Response Team.
+A contact will be recorded in these circumstances but will only progress to a referral if agreed by both the Initial Response Team and the practitioner.

 The lack of a completed EHA should never delay the start of a Section 47 Enquiry by Children's Social Care.
 Children with additional and/or emerging needs may require targeted support from education, health or other services.
 The EHA will be used to identify their needs and examples might include:

 - Disruptive or anti-social behaviour;